OutdoorCoder/postback-delivery/README.md

 # postback-delivery
 Service to function as a small scale simulation of distributing data to third parties in real time.

 This app is built in Docker using docker-compose.
-This requires the file docker-compose.yml to organize the app There are three containers in the app:
+This requires the file docker-compose.yml to organize the app.
+There are three containers in the app:

   1. PHP apache server to take in http requests in the following format: